nneubauer/homebridge-denon/README.md

 ## Further Reading and Thanks

 Thanks to [nneubauers](https://github.com/nneubauer) for making a stable version that worked with newer Denon models like my AVR x1400.
+Also thanks to Jer G who took the time to inform me on the volume control of Denon receivers and input settings with special characters.

 ## Future work

-* Add volume control with a Light Bulb.
+* Add volume control with a Light Bulb for Siri volume control.
 * Improve updating state of the multiple switches when changing one.
 * Improve volume control for remote widget.
 * Improve polling code for more efficiency.